Scthe/scthe.github.io/content/blog/2023-12-09-debugging-vulkan-using-renderdoc/debugging-vulkan-using-renderdoc.md

 ---

-This article presents how to set up RenderDoc debugging for Vulkan app.
+This article presents how to set up RenderDoc debugging for the Vulkan app.
 Our goal is to:

 - Assign labels to Vulkan objects like `VkBuffers` or `VkImages`,
 - Mark the graphic/compute passes in the `Event Browser` window with readable names,